2022 participant information, download the event PDF brief: Gravel Grind West participant brief 2021

 Whether you want to race the route or just ride around and take in the spectacular views that surround it, one thing is for sure, nothing will beat the thrill of descending the Skelp.
 The final few km’s back to the Quay will be breath-taking as the Autumn sun sets over Clew-bay….

-Starting from The Quay, Westport you use the Great Western Greenway to Newport.
+Starting from The Quay, Westport you will take the coastal by roads to Newport via Kilmeena.
 Once you leave Newport the real challenge begins.
 You will trek through the magnificent Furnace lakes (the road is still mostly tared but more like a Dual Cabbage-Way with grass grown down the middle), then its onto the Western Way keep your eyes open to take in the unbelievable views of Lough Feeagh, Clewbay, Clare Island and Croagh Patrick in the distance….
+The longer Wild Nephin Rocky route takes in the full lap of the Newport to Mullranney rocky high route before rejoining the Wild Nephin route at Furance ..
+(See description https://www.raceface.ie/newport-rocky-mountain-high/rocky-route/)

 The Western Way is where the fun really begins so once you turn off the Dual-Cabbage way you are on the Western Way trail heading towards the Bangor trail.
 This is a passage of gravel trail up through Shramore woods.
 You will pass the Bothy for the first time and along the banks of Black River, here the going gets tough, you will have a long pull up the drags on the local known Letterkeen walk route (its class).